Nick’s Wine

 • It also moved the Payment/Shipping to a new screen after clicking checkout.

-• Added a message for when the cart is empty to signal to users that they need to add something here in order to checkout and pay.
+• Solution: Added a message for when the cart is empty to signal to users that they need to add something here in order to checkout and pay.

-• Payment and shipping largely remains the same.
-Button text changes to signal the next step of the process.
+• Button text was changed to signal the next step of the process.

 Product Card (Search)